 Although the National Family Planning Program has had a major impact, the Ministry of Health faces three challenges: (1) an inadequate number of health personnel; (2) low access to family planning service in the southern region; and (3) decreasing use of male contraceptive methods.

 Founded in June of 2009, DKT HEALTHCARE (Thailand) Co., Ltd. started conducting unwanted pregnancy and HIV/AIDS prevention outreach activities.
+DKT Thailand is now working closely with the Department of Health to conduct IUD insertion training for nurses to increase the number of healthcare personnel distributing long term contraceptives.
 DKT Thailand’s goal is to provide quality contraceptive products and accurate information about family planning and STD/HIV prevention while becoming a self-sustaining enterprise.

 DKT Thailand has launched one condom brand with four varieties (Tango Shadow, Tango Dotted, Tango Ultima, and Tango Plus), two IUD brands (Pregna and Inara) with four varieties, four brands of oral contraceptive pills (B-Lady, Microlenyn 30 ED, Microlenyn ED & Ferrous Fumarate, and Dailyton), and Juice lubricating jelly brand.